ustclug/mirrors-index/README.md

 `python3 genindex.py` to generate the index page.
 Note that this repo currently does not contain webfont-related files yet.

+If you need to debug genisolist, `DEBUG_WITH_ISOLIST=1 python3 genindex.py` can generate a full list without the necessity to create stub files one by one.

 ## Copyright

     Copyright © 2013-2023 USTC Linux User Group <lug@ustc.edu.cn>